Skip to content

 • Optional WhatsApp group monitoring with reactions

-• Proactive automation (meeting reminders, audit logging)
+• Proactive automation (meeting reminders, audit logging, specialist agents)

 • Secure remote access via Tailscale